Skip to Main Content

 Simply put, an AI (artificial intelligence) classifier sorts data into one or more labeled "classes" (or categories).
 These classifiers can be a useful tool when trying to determine if content is written by a human, or produced by AI (like ChatGPT).

-How accurate are classifiers at detecting AI-produced content?
+How accurate are these tools at detecting AI-produced content?

 While classifiers are a useful tool for detecting AI-produced content, none are foolproof.
 All classifiers produce false-positives (AI-generated) and false-negatives (human created).
 They are not intended, at this time, to provide definitive proof that content is AI-generated.
 Rather, they should be used as a tool to guide assessment.